Frequently Asked Questions

 For this academic year, faculty will have access to past evaluations through WebPortal Archive.
 After this academic year, that access will occur through administrative contacts in colleges and departments.
 As always, faculty can choose to download that information at any time before the close of the academic year.

-No, faculty SDSUids will be automatically provisioned to the right roles and access to student information in the my.SDSU system.
+No, faculty SDSUids were automatically provisioned to the right roles and access to student information in the my.SDSU system.

 my.SDSU will be enhanced with other vendor offerings and continued improvements supported by the CSU Chancellor’s Office.